awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

 ## Configure SSM Agent to use a proxy \(upstart\)<a name="ssm-agent-proxy-upstart"></a>

+Use the following procedure to create an override configuration file for an `upstart` environment\.

+**To configure SSM Agent to use a proxy \(upstart\)**

 1. Connect to the instance where you installed SSM Agent\.

-1. Open a simple editor like VIM, and depending on whether you're using an HTTP proxy server or HTTPS proxy server, specify one of the following setting options\.
+1. Open a simple editor like VIM, and depending on whether you're using an HTTP proxy server or HTTPS proxy server, add one of the following configurations\.

-   **HTTP proxy server:**
+   **For an HTTP proxy server:**

    ```
    env http_proxy=http://hostname:port